Sinethyah/Full-Stack-Restaurant-Web-Application/readme.txt

 8. users.pug renders all the non-private users
 9. home.pug page renders the home page
 10. client.js has a function to deal with the put request (privacy change)
+11. add.png and remove.png adds and removes items respectively.